DomizianoScarcelli/voicefork/backend/restaurants/readme.md

 docker compose up --remove-orphans --force-recreate
 ```

-If you change the prisma.schema, you can update it by executing the command:
+If you change the schema.prisma, you can update it by executing the command:

 ```
 npx prisma migrate dev --name init